-Pursuant to the Credit Agreement dated 3 June 2015 between Corporación Financiera de Desarrollo S.A. ("COFIDE"), and Minera IRL S.A., COFIDE provided the Company with a \$70,000,000 facility (the "Bridge Loan").
+Pursuant to the Credit Agreement dated 3 June 2015 between Corporación Financiera de Desarrollo S.A. ("COFIDE"), and Minera IRL S.A., COFIDE provided the Company with a \$70,000,000 secured loan facility (the "Bridge Loan").
 The Bridge Loan was syndicated through Goldman Sachs Bank USA.
+The

-In connection with the Agreement certain security arrangements have been granted to COFIDE that are typical for such a facility.
-The Bridge Loan is expected to be the first component of a senior debt facility of up to \$240 million (Senior Debt Facility") to be structured by COFIDE to develop the Company's Ollachea Gold Project.
+Bridge Loan was expected to be the first component of a senior debt facility of up to \$240 million (Senior Debt Facility") for the development of the Company's Ollachea Gold Project.

-The purpose of the Bridge Loan is to retire the existing debt, including the \$30 million Macquarie Bank Feasibility Finance Facility and the final payment due to Rio Tinto under the Mineral Rights Assignment, to assist with funding the further exploration and development of the Ollachea Gold Project and general working capital requirements.
+Proceeds of the Bridge Loan were used to retire the existing debt, including the \$30 million Macquarie Bank Feasibility Finance Facility and the final payment due to Rio Tinto under the Mineral Rights Assignment, and to funding further exploration and development of the Ollachea Gold Project and general working capital requirements.

-The term of the loan will be for 24 months, at an interest rate of LIBOR plus 6.17%.
+The term of the Bridge Loan is 24 months, at an interest rate of LIBOR plus 6.17%.
 The Bridge Loan terms included financing fees of 2.25% paid to COFIDE along with an upfront fee of \$300,000 to Goldman Sachs Bank USA.